muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Perl.md

 a Perl float value and only a float value.

-* Any object of the Perl class `Math::BigRat` that represents a finite number or signed zero value;
+* Any object of the Perl class `Math::BigRat` that represents a finite number or signed zero;
 both signed zeroes are treated as the same plain zero.

-* Any object of the Perl class `Math::BigFloat` that represents a finite number or signed zero value;
+* Any object of the Perl class `Math::BigFloat` that represents a finite number or signed zero;
 both signed zeroes are treated as the same plain zero.

 Not permitted for a *SYS_Fraction* is any of the following,